Master of Science in Emergency Medical Services

 Method of Delivery:

 Courses are offered in both online and traditional on campus formats.
 Although online courses do not meet at a scheduled time or place, distance students are able to participate in class assignments and interact in much the same way as traditional, on-campus students.
 Practica will be offered at affiliated EMS organizations in the students' own area.

 Students must have computer and internet access.
 Minimum computer requirements include Windows 2000, XP or higher or Mac OS X or higher.
-For more technical requirements please visit the Office of Online Learning website.
+For more technical requirements please visit the Center for Academic Innovation website.